 The COVID-19 pandemic is requiring those responsible for the preparation of financial statements to reconsider whether assumptions and assessments previously made are still valid and appropriate which in turn is creating an additional burden on entities all over the world.
 In particular, IFRS 16 has become an area of focus for entities and the International Accounting Standards Board (IASB).
 Lessors are providing lessees with rent concessions.
 These can be in the form of rent holidays or rent reductions for an agreed timeframe (possibly followed by increased rentals in future periods).

 In some jurisdictions, governments are making rent concessions a requirement.
 In others they are merely encouraging them.
-These concessions will have major impact for some lessees, particularly in the retail and hospitality industries which in many cases have been forced to temporarily close their premises.
+The financial effect of these concessions may have a material impact on the financial statements for some lessees, particularly in the retail and hospitality industries which in many cases have been forced to temporarily close their premises.